openresty/opm/README.md

 TODO
 ====

+* Add the `--cwd` command-line option to allow installing packages into `./resty_modules/` instead of the system-wide OpenResty installation tree containing the `opm` tool.
 * Add a web site for opm.openresty.org (similar to search.cpan.org).
 * Add support for Lua C modules and LuaJIT FFI modules with standalone C libraries.
 * Add (limited) support for LuaRocks via the special namespace `luarocks`, for example,